tiangolo/anaconda_cluster_install/README.md

 Anaconda Cluster Install
 ========================

-Tool to automate the installation of Anaconda Python in a cluster of linux machines.
+Tool to automate the installation of Anaconda Python in a cluster of linux computers.

 What it does